-We Adapt our Quality Assurance and Regulatory Compliance Processes to Meet and Exceed Changing Healthcare Requirements of such products.
+We Adapt our Quality Assurance and Regulatory Compliance Processes to Meet and Exceed Changing Healthcare Requirements

+In order to maintain the safety, quality and efficacy of healthcare products, government regulations set out rules relating to, among other things, the packaging, warehousing, distribution, transportation and temperature monitoring of such products.
 The pace and complexity of such regulations has increased in recent years and management believes it will continue to increase.
 We recognize the ever-changing regulatory demands of the healthcare industry and endeavor to operate with strict adherence to regulatory protocols and Health Canada guidance applicable to our business and our clients' businesses.
 We believe our facilities, services and operations satisfy the GMP requirements set forth in the Food And Drug Regulations and the Natural Health Products Regulations.
-To help us comply with these requirements, we use our cloud-based quality management system (ZenQMS), corrective and preventative action program, validation, continuous monitoring of temperature, risk management and sophisticated security systems.
+To help us comply with these requirements, we use our quality management system (which is maintained on a cloud-based enterprise quality management software application (SoftExpert EQM)), corrective and preventative action program, validation, continuous monitoring of temperature, risk management and sophisticated security systems.
 Our electronic quality management system provides real time access to document control, training, deviations, corrective and preventative actions and audits.
 Temperature monitoring systems in our distribution centres and branches provide immediate alarm notifications on a 24/7 basis.
 Our distribution centres have full-facility tested generator back-ups so as to ensure we can maintain operations in the event of a power outage.
 Our facility operations teams consist of highly qualified and trained quality assurance experts and scientists with in-depth knowledge of regulatory and Health Canada compliance requirements.
-These quality assurance experts oversee the storage and distribution of all healthcare products, including pharmaceuticals, vaccines, biologics, blood products, narcotics, controlled drugs and precursors, for the purposes of complying with Health Canada guidance and regulations related to product storage in accordance with labeled conditions, management of yaults and cages, security system monitoring and chain of signature.
+These quality assurance experts oversee the storage and distribution of all healthcare products, including pharmaceuticals, vaccines, biologics, blood products, narcotics, controlled drugs and precursors, for the purposes of complying with Health Canada guidance and regulations related to product storage in accordance with labeled conditions, management of vaults and cages, security system monitoring and chain of signature.
 Our fleet of customized vehicles is qualified and monitored by calibrated temperature sensors to allow us to oversee and manage temperature conditions, as well as provide documented proof of the temperature environment for the duration of a shipment, in accordance with GUI-0069.
 Our commitment to quality assurance is embedded in our management responsibility and our company culture.
 Our management team is able to both anticipate and react to changing regulations to innovate and bring solutions to market when new regulations are introduced.
 We regularly review and communicate our quality assurance objectives to our employees and conduct regular corporate and self-inspection audits of our facilities and processes to continually improve our systems and ensure audit readiness.
 Our written quality agreements with clients and suppliers clearly define responsibilities to provide assurance that product quality, safety and efficacy are maintained; and we only work with AHG approved suppliers who operate with the same high quality standards that we do.